Case Management/Social Services, Education/Teaching/Training

 Mercy Home for Boys and Girls is an Equal Opportunity Employer.

-Participate in supervision meetings
+Participate in supervisory meetings appropriate for job function.

-Provide transportation for Youth and their family systems as necessary.
+Provide transportation for Youth as necessary.

 At least 21 years of age.